Learning non-Gaussian graphical models via Hessian scores and triangular transport: Examples

-To quantitatively evaluate the results of the \textsc{sing} algorithm for recovering the Markov structure using samples from $\pi$, we measure the errors in the estimated edge sets $\widehat{E}$.
+To quantitatively evaluate the results of the \textsc{sing} algorithm for recovering the Markov structure using samples from $\pi$, we measure the errors in the estimated edge sets $\widehat{E}$ (in examples where the true edge set $E$ is available).
 For each graph, we measure the number of false positives: edges that are in $\widehat{E}$ and not in $E$ (Type 1 errors) and the number of false negatives: edges in $E$ that are not in $\widehat{E}$ (Type 2 errors).
 In the figures below, we report the mean type 1 and 2 errors across 25 runs of the algorithm with independent batches of samples, as well as the 95\% confidence interval for the mean.